woossi0/suite/docs/usermanual/source/installation/mac/index.rst

 #.
 Install the OpenGeo Suite 3.x.
 (See :ref:`installation.osx.new` above.)

 #.
-After installation is complete.
-Restore the GeoServer data directory to its original location.
+After installation is complete, restore the GeoServer data directory to its original location.

    .. code-block:: console